cherose-sem/SoftDev_DM2018/03 Sets/README.md

 ##### _Sets.java_

   - Interface class that is implemented by `SetsImpl.java` class with the stated methods.
+  I interface class there are some methods with different output.
+  All methods work on Sets but the last method "printFormat" has used to display the method outputs.

 ```Java
 public interface Sets<T extends Comparable> {
     Set<T> members();